Skip to main content

 • Escalation patterns: When to escalate rather than guess

 This matters because knowledge transfer without governance context creates a dangerous illusion of competence.
 Someone who knows the procedure but not the rationale will follow the procedure even when circumstances have changed and the procedure no longer applies.
+This is where BrainDB's organizational memory becomes essential — it preserves not just what happened, but why.

 Progress Tracking